intrig-unicamp/mininet-wifi/examples/README.md

 An example of how to subclass Host to use a VLAN on its primary interface.

+#### wifiMobility.py:

+This example shows how work with Mobility.
+It has not a model implemented yet.

+#### wifiPosition.py:

+This example shows how to position STAs and APs.

 #### wifiStationsAndHosts.py:

 This example shows how work with wireless and wired media.